 - Serve alongside a soft-boiled egg platter for a full Easter morning table

-- Pair with homemade hummus or a bean dip for a savory appetizer basket
+- Pair with homemade hummus or a bean dip for a savory appetizer basket, or with naturally dyed Easter eggs for a beautiful holiday table.

 - Serve warm with honey butter for the most irresistible Easter dinner roll upgrade